gembalisandesh/ColourPickerApp/README.md

 ## Deletion Features

-- Individual Color Deletion: Users can delete a specific color card by swiping left on the card or tapping the delete button.
-This removes the color from both local storage and Firebase (when online).
+- Individual Color Deletion: Users can delete a specific color card by tapping the delete button (trash icon) on the card.
+A confirmation dialog appears before the deletion is performed.
-- Bulk Deletion: The "Delete All Colors" feature allows users to remove all color cards at once, both from local storage and Firebase.
+- Bulk Deletion: The "Delete All Colors" feature allows users to remove all color cards at once.
+A confirmation dialog appears before proceeding with the deletion.

+Both deletion operations remove colors from local storage and Firebase (when online).

 ## Contribution

 Contributions are welcome!
 Please feel free to submit a Pull Request.